 Additional Grounds for Ineligibility (for New Applicants):

-- Failure to enroll for one academic term without leave of absence (LOA) or for at least two academic terms within a year.
+- Fail to enroll for at least two (2) academic terms within one academic year

-- Suspension or expulsion from the HEI for one academic term or more.
+- Are suspended by their HEI for one (1) academic term or more

 Final Thoughts: